 2. Learn Some Basic Key Phrases

 If you’re going off the beaten path, or even if you’re sticking to more well-traveled areas, it’s sensible to learn some of the local lingo – particularly if you’re a vegan.
 It’s much easier to get your message across to a restaurant or cafe if you know some basic phrases.
-For example, “I will not eat” in Bahasa, the national language of Indonesia, is “saya tidak makan.”
+For example, “I don’t eat” in Bahasa, the national language of Indonesia, is “saya tidak makan.”
 Chicken is “ayam” and cheese is “keju.”

 3. Don’t Be Street Food Shy